busrakk/TryHackMe-WriteUp/c4ptur3-th3-fl4g/c4ptur3-th3-fl4g.md

 #####  1. Leet Conventer

 * The first question is a ciphertext related to leet encryption.
-* we can guess the answer easily or So, we can use some `online converter` like the one [here](http://www.robertecker.com/hp/research/leet-converter.php).
-As a result we'll get the desired cracked value.
+* We can guess the answer easily or So, we can use some `online converter` like the one [here](http://www.robertecker.com/hp/research/leet-converter.php).

 * c4n y0u c4p7u23 7h3 f149?